pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/README.md

 👉 The data has been reformatted for this exercise.
 Fast Cars is not included in the sample dataset, as it is a fake company made up for this program.

-👉 In practice, BCG has access to a range of datasets for in-depth analysis but this task will give you an idea of how we use various metrics to compare companies, governments and industries.
+👉 In practice, BCG has access to a range of datasets for in-depth analysis but this task will give I an idea of how we use various metrics to compare companies, governments and industries.

 2️⃣ Write a short email to Lilly with my view on how Fast Cars is performing compared to the industry.
-Remember Fast Cars scored **B-** here is the data set again for you to refer to.
+Remember Fast Cars scored **B-** here is the data set again for I to refer to.

 <img width="537" height="453" alt="image" src="https://github.com/user-attachments/assets/50d381e5-e5de-42fa-aa13-7896847ad7b1" />